ottensa/trino-blue-green/README.md

-# Starburst/Trino example for a GitOps based Blue/Green Deployment
+# Starburst/Trino example for a  Blue/Green Deployment
 ## Overview

 In the following I will walk through how one can setup Starburst for zero-downtime maintenance, think about version upgrades, adding new data sources, etc. I will apply GitOps and Blue/Green Deployment principles.
 It is intended to give you an idea how to approach this and not to give you a production ready out of the box solution.